Raleigh, N.C., Events You Can't Miss

 A day filled with food, fun and entertainment in historic downtown Wake Forest for more than 35 years running, Meet in the Street pulls together all-day live music plus an additional stage of entertainment with dancers, martial arts, magicians and more.
 Plenty of food trucks and a beer garden headed by Wake Forest's own White Street Brewing Company are sure to keep festival-goers happy.

 Salem St. in historic downtown Apex comes alive with more than 20,000 visitors during PeakFest.
-For more than 30 years, the arts and crafts festival has brought families together for a day of fun, food and fellowship.
+For 40 years now, the arts and crafts festival has brought families together for a day of fun, food and fellowship.
 The town of Apex's largest annual event, PeakFest has all-day live music, all the arts and crafts you can imagine, entertainment for kids and food vendors that bring their best State Fair-style goodies.

 One of the Southeast's premier arts festivals, Artsplosure - The Raleigh Arts Festival attracts more than 80,000 people to downtown Raleigh during the third weekend of May each year.
 Celebrating fine visual art and live music since 1980, the festival puts more than 180 artists' work, using countless mediums, on display for all to see and enjoy during the free festival.